Frederick Everett Day

 According to the Official History of the 23rd HQ Special Troops, Lt.
 Col. Day, at Brest with the 6th Armored Division, was instrumental in the capture of 300 Germans and "a good store of Wehrmacht chocolate."

 After World War II, Lt.
 Col. Day earned an MS degree in electrical engineering at the Illinois Institute of Technology, was promoted to Colonel, and served in the Korean War.
 Near the end of his military career, he spent two and a half years as Commandant of the Far East Anti-Aircraft Artillery Specialist School in Tokyo, Japan.
-He retired from the military on the 30th anniversary of his graduation from West Point, in June, 1957, and moved with his wife to Tampa, Florida.
+He retired from the military on the 30th anniversary of his graduation from West Point, in June, 1957, and moved with his wife to Tampa, FL.

 In Florida they were both active as officers of the Retired Officers Association and the Retired Officers' Wives Club in Tampa.